Selective leaching: Testing methods

-Strength and Stiffness of Nano-porous Materials
+Strength and stiffness of nanoporous materials

-A common concept in materials science is that, at ambient conditions, smaller features (like grain size or absolute size) generally lead to stronger materials (see Hall-Petch strengthening, Weibull statistics).
+A common concept in materials science is that, at ambient conditions, smaller features (like grain size or absolute size) generally lead to stronger materials (see Hall–Petch strengthening, Weibull statistics).
 However, due to the high-level of porosity in the dealloyed materials, their strengths and stiffnesses are relatively low compared to the bulk counterparts.
 The decrease in strength due to porosity can be described with the Gibson-Ashby (GA) relations, which give the yield strength and Young's modulus of a foam according to the following equations: